 Close Menu

 Artist statement

-I work with different mediums: from 3D animation to oil painting.
-Probably because I don’t believe in disciplinary boundaries, and I am particularly skeptic in regard to hierarchies of knowledge: artmaking is a materially and conceptually diverse practice, and navigating the commons between digital and analogue practices is something that I enjoy immensely.
+I work with different mediums, from 3D animation to oil painting: probably because I don’t believe in rigid disciplinary and conceptual boundaries.
+I consider artmaking to be a materially and conceptually diverse practice, and navigating the continuum between digital and analog practices is something that I enjoy immensely.

-Perhaps that is why my work is rooted within the historical ambiguities and fluid boundaries that characterize my practice, personal story and the geographical history that surrounds us: abundant in myths, unspoken grievances and invisible habits that seem really hard to break.
+My work is rooted within the historical ambiguities and fluid boundaries that characterize my personal story and the experience of being a Chilean artist: a country abundant in myths, minerals, unspoken grievances, traditions, and habits that seem really hard to break or even understand.

-My art is an intent on dispelling these occult habits: unwinding media bias and ritual violence in Glorias, animating the ever-present specter of fascism in Hawker Haunted, or conjuring the contradictions of democratic transition through the voice of a transitional human.
+My artworks are intent on dispersing this hidden spell: unwinding media bias and ritual violence in Glorias, animating the ever-present specter of fascist violence in Hawker Haunted, or conjuring the contradictions of democratic transition through the voice of an overwhelmed, transitional human in Followers of the Flood.

+Close Menu